 By the time he got back to the bedroom my new outfit was in the closet.
 I was naked on the bed, except for earrings.
 He took me.
 Edward’s image and voice swirled in my mind as he did.

-Edward jolted me to a new life track yet I wanted marriage security, motherhood plus Edward’s excitement.
+Edward jolted me off my expected life track.
+I still wanted marriage security, hubby and motherhood.
+I also wanted Edward’s excitement.
 I wanted it all.
 Hubby’s swinging agenda provided the excuse to see Edward and still keep my family intact, so I lied to myself.

 "Vixen, why are you smiling?”

 “I am thinking about how lucky I am, honey.”